 Pediatric Patients with CKD

-Aranesp safety and efficacy were similar between adults and pediatric patients with CKD who were over 1 year of age when patients were transitioned from treatment with epoetin alfa to Aranesp [see ADVERSE REACTIONS, CLINICAL PHARMACOLOGY, and Clinical Studies].
-Aranesp safety and efficacy have not been established in the initial treatment of anemic pediatric patients with CKD or in the transition from another erythropoietin to Aranesp in pediatric CKD patients less than 1 year of age.
+Aranesp safety and efficacy were similar between adults and pediatric patients with CKD when Aranesp was used for initial treatment of anemia or patients were transitioned from treatment with epoetin alfa to Aranesp [see ADVERSE REACTIONS, CLINICAL PHARMACOLOGY, and Clinical Studies].

-The safety and efficacy of Aranesp in pediatric cancer patients have not been established.
+The safety and efficacy of Aranesp in pediatric patients with cancer have not been established.

 Of the 1801 patients with CKD in clinical studies of Aranesp, 44% were age 65 and over, while 17% were age 75 and over.
 Of the 873 patients in clinical studies receiving Aranesp and concomitant cancer chemotherapy, 45% were age 65 and over, while 14% were age 75 and over.
 No differences in safety or efficacy were observed between older and younger patients.